Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 py-spy is an intriguing new sampling profiler — rather than requiring any code changes, it introspects an already-running Python process.
 Being a sampling profiler, it has almost no runtime impact on the code.
 It is written in Rust and requires elevated privileges to introspect another process.

-This tool could be very useful in a production environment with long-running processes or complicated installation requirements.
+This tool is useful in the production environment with long-running processes or complicated installation requirements.

 Since it works on the existing running python process, we need to mention the PID (process id) of the process on which we intend to spy on.